rbpduffy1/data-resources/text-analysis/Python/README.md

 nltk.download("all")
 ```

 If you see a pink message at this point, everything has worked as intended.
+If you see an error message, please refer to the [installation errors](#installation-errors) section at the end of this document.

 ## Resources